ankita34359/Complete-JavaScript/15_Lecture: Array/15_Notes.md

 ## How to Access Values from an Array

 In JavaScript, arrays are zero-indexed, meaning the first element starts at index 0.

+If we try to access an index that does not exist, JavaScript returns undefined: